 Major companies going up in flames.
 Businesses rising from the ashes.
 Tiny players conquering the world.
 Nicklas has seen it all.
 At times, Nicklas has witnessed returns fifty-two times the size of his investment.
 Other times, zero.
 It is this hands-on, curious and unyielding approach to exploring what comes next that has led to the creation of one of the most realist futurists in the tech space.

-As an entrepreneur and venture capitalist, Nicklas lives with technology 24/7/365 and meets with scientists, innovators, entrepreneurs, and fellow investors daily.
-He’s optimistic about the promises emerging from new technologies but is also very concerned that society is not ready for the upcoming techstorm.
+As an entrepreneur and venture capitalist, Nicklas lives with technology 24/7 and meets with scientists, innovators, entrepreneurs, and fellow investors daily.
+He’s optimistic about the promises emerging from new technologies but is also concerned that society is not ready for the upcoming techstorm.

-He’s convinced that we’re entering an era in which technology will redefine who we are, and it’s no longer just a question of what it can do for us, but what should we allow technology to do.
+Nicklas Bergman is convinced that we’re entering an era in which technology will redefine who we are, and it’s no longer just a question of what it can do for us, but what should we allow technology to do.
 We need to discuss the ethical perspectives of any innovation or scientific breakthrough.
-Technology in itself is pointless; it’s the applications and ability to improve people’s lives that are important.
+Technology in itself is pointless; it’s the applications and ability to improve people’s lives that are what is important.